Guru ROM

 - J10/J11 - If the ID jumper block is present (few early HC's, most HC8's), J10 or J11 shorted indicates 7Mhz 33C93A operation.
 Otherwise, 14Mhz operation is assumed in all other cases (open/default).
 Some early revision cards had problems with J10 being detected, so J11 was also used.

-GVP G-Force and A530 Accelerators are default set for 14Mhz clocking of the 33C93A and require no changes.
+GVP G-Force and A530 Accelerators with PGA-package type CPUs are default set for 14Mhz clocking of the 33C93A and require no changes.

 A1208 - The default settings for the 33C93A are for 14Mhz clock.

 Historical: The first versions of GuruROM were produced for the GVP Series II ROM socket, and the adapter only supported that product line.
 Later, an adapter was built to support the A2091/A590 (replacing the C= 6.x and 7.0 ROMs).
 It used a 27C256 EPROM.
 SpeedGeek later built the Omni adapter with the C=/GVP jumper and the ROM required became the 27C512.
-An unauthorized 3rd party cloned one of the earlier adapters during a period of adapter unavailability, and it consumes ~2x the space of the legitimate adapters.
+An unauthorized 3rd party cloned one of the earlier adapters during a period of adapter unavailability.
+That variation consumes ~2x the space of the legitimate adapters.

 Page contributors: Alan W. Rateliff, II, Robert Miranda (GVP Tech Support), Takahasi Kasiko